ZeroSpline/ZeroSpline/README.md

 <h3 align="left">📝 About Me:</h3>

-- 👨‍💻 I am Data Scientist from Russia.
+- 🚀 I am Data Scientist from Russia.
-- 👀 I am looking for a new experience currently.
+- ⚡ I am looking for a new experience currently.
-- 🤖 Very interested in Computer Vision and Natural Language Processing!
+- 💻 Very interested in Time Series and Computer Vision!
-- 🛹 I am into skateboarding and watching Stand-Up shows.
+- 🌊 I am into swimming and watching comedy shows.
-- 💻 You can contact me via telegram https://t.me/skyspline
+- 💬 You can contact me via telegram https://t.me/skyspline

 <!--